chrispanag/personal-blog/content/about.md

 # My name is Christos Panagiotakopoulos

-I'm a dedicated software craftsman with a 5-year experience in Node.js.
-Currently, I'm mainly working with **Typescript**, and I'm currently learning **Go**.
+I'm a self-proclaimed software craftsman with a 5-year experience in Node.js.

-Parallely, I'm working as a **Lead Software Engineer** at [**Enneas**](https://enneas.gr), an Athens-based software company, focusing on applications of innovative technologies ranging from AR/VR to chatbots.
+I'm currently building decentralized discourse, as a Software Engineer, at [Capsule Social](https://capsule.social), while exploring the potential of the Decentralized Web.

 I'm currently finishing my CS studies at the [School of Electrical & Computer Engineering](https://www.ece.ntua.gr/en) of the [National Technical University of Athens](https://www.ntua.gr/en/).